 1 Seething Ln, London EC3N 4AX, www.thelampery.com

-In a world overrun by avocado (and having eaten it in many forms in my time), this may be the most controversial thing you’ve heard all year….
-Ludenwic does the BEST avocado toast I’ve ever eaten and you NEED to try it.
-This minimalist Swedish Cafe in central London adds a touch of orange peel and orange oil over it and believe me it is so simple but a serious game changer.
+In a world overrun by avocado (and having eaten it in many forms in my time), this may be the most controversial thing you’ve heard all year.
+Ludenwic does the BEST avocado toast I’ve ever eaten.
+This cozy, minimalist Swedish Cafe in central London adds a touch of orange peel and orange oil over it and believe me it is so simple but a serious game changer.
 My friend said it was the best porridge she’d ever eaten too so high acclaim all around.

 45 Aldwych, London WC2B 4DW, http://www.lundenwic.com/

 The Oxo Tower is a bit of a landmark in London and what comes along with a landmark?
 A big price tag … USUALLY.
-Yes, the Oxo Tower restaurant is one we would probably only go to for a special occasion but good news, the bar has recently launched its own brunch menu which still in the same building, still with the same great view, but at a more affordable price with some dishes at under £10.
-Pesto scramble & the baked eggs were real quality and even better eating them with a view over the Thames.
+Yes, the Oxo Tower restaurant is one we would probably only go to for a special occasion but I have some good news.
+The bar has recently launched its own brunch menu which still in the same building, still with the same great view but at a more affordable price.
+Some dishes at under £10.
+The pesto scramble & the baked eggs were real quality and even better eating them with a view over the Thames.
 Booking not essential but recommended!